splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 Skyler creates a weeknights shift
 ------------------------------------

 Next, Skyler creates a weeknights shift in the primary schedule for the web application.
-Using the day-by-day shift type Skyler is able to create the daily gap in coverage they need.
-Skyler selects a shift handoff of 4, as there are only 4 weeknights to cover since Friday will be covered by the weekends shift.
+Using the day-by-day shift type Skyler creates the daily gap in coverage they need.
+Skyler selects a shift handoff of four, as there are only four weeknights to cover since Friday is covered by the weekends shift.
 Finally, Skyler adds the SREs as responders.

 .. image:: /_images/incident-intelligence/Weeknights-Shift.png
       :width: 50%